Team-1280-Training/Unit-6/README.md

 2. Additionally, add a variable to keep track of how many users you have, starting at 0.
 It should be private and be independent of individual accounts.
 3. Add a parameterized constructor that initializes the three user fields.
 It should also increment your user count by 1 and print it.
 4. In `Main.java`, create your `Account` in the `main` method.
 Add a `username`, `displayName`, and `password` of your choice.
-    - Note: If creating an `Account` is not working, open the command palette and try `Java: Clean Java Language Server Workspace`.
-This goes for any future exercises with multiple files stored in one folder.
 5. Print your `displayName`.
 6. Confirm that password is not exposed: add a statement that tries to print your `password`, which should error.
 Then, comment this line out.